basp-group/sopt/matlab/README.txt

 NOTES
   The code is not optimized and is given for educational purpose.
   This is a first Matlab implementation of the code.
-A more general and optimised C code is under development.
+A more general and optimised C code is found in the root folder.

 LICENSE
   SOPT: Sparse OPTimisation package